What Office Ritual Is The Result Of Careful Marketing?

 Answer: Casual Friday

-The rise in popularity wasn’t accidental either, but instead a very carefully calculated marketing campaign.
-In 1992, Levi Strauss & Co. sent out promotional material to 25,000 human resources departments around the United States as part of a guerilla marketing campaign to give their newly acquired Dockers brand a boost.
+The rise in popularity wasn’t accidental either, but instead the result of a very carefully calculated marketing campaign.
+In 1992, Levi Strauss & Co. sent out promotional material to 25,000 human resources departments around the United States as part of a guerilla marketing campaign to give their Dockers brand a boost.
 The material, a large brochure, showed a wide variety of casual office wear and encouraged companies to relax the dress code on Friday.

 Although, in little pockets here and there, America had experimented with casual dress prior to that moment, it was then, in the aftermath of the marketing campaign, that Casual Friday became an embedded part of workplace culture.